 - A radiology section (complete with portable, digital x-ray equipment)

 - A pharmacy

-To learn more about Army surgeons' equipment, check out the links on the next page.
+To learn more about Army surgeons' equipment, check out the links below.